 People often wonder in amazement about how the water gets its beautiful colours which is a result of the underground spring water flowing up through the surrounding limestone rock formation.

-Big Johnson Lake BC is situated remotely between Barriere and Adams Lake, is 5km long and is approximately 200 feet deep.
+Big Johnson Lake is situated remotely between Barriere and Adams Lake, is 5km long, and is approximately 200 feet deep.
 Johnson Lake BC is located at 3800 feet elevation so the weather from Sun Peaks is the most accurate as they are both at similar elevations.

-Johnson Lake BC is a ninety-minute drive from Kamloops and Shuswap and the best way to get there is to take Hwy 5 to Agate Bay Road at Louis Creek.
-Agate Bay Road is a paved road with lovely scenery for 22 km along the way until you reach Minnova Road which becomes a gravel road for the remainder of the 16 km to Johnson Lake.
+Johnson Lake, BC is a ninety-minute drive from Kamloops and Shuswap and the best way to get there is to take Hwy 5 to Agate Bay Road at Louis Creek.
+Agate Bay Road is a paved road with lovely scenery for 22 km along the way until you reach Minnova Road which becomes a gravel road for the remainder of the 16 km to Johnson Lake British Columbia.

 Once you arrive at the turnoff to Johnson Lake BC you will have two choices.
 You can access the lake at the privately owned Johnson Lake Resort if you are a guest.
 Otherwise, you can access Johnson Lake by the public side which is an additional 6 km drive along a gravel road with major potholes and downed trees.
 There is a very small campground and minimal public parking so get there early for the best access.